Skip to main content

 };

-Upload and Deployment
+Upload and Deploy

-• With third-party dependencies: click the Save and Install Dependencies button
+• With third-party dependencies: Click the "Save and Install Dependencies" button

 • The system will automatically upload code files and package.json

-• Automatically execute npm install to install dependencies in the cloud environment
+• Automatically execute npm install in the cloud environment to install dependencies

-• Without third-party dependencies: click the Save button
+• Without third-party dependencies: Click the "Save" button

 • Only upload code files